ellisrobertsx/South-East-Asia/README.md

 [Back to top](#contents)

 ## Testing

-HTML Validator - A couple errors (see below)
+- HTML Validator - A couple errors (see below)

-CSS Validator - No errors
+-CSS Validator - No errors

-I have personally tested - making sure all hyperlinks and navbars work I have tested the site on both google chrome and internet explorer
+-I have personally tested - making sure all hyperlinks and navbars work

+-I have tested the site on both google chrome and internet explorer

 [Back to top](#contents)